David Hastings, MBA

 Dr. Ghosh is a nutritionist with over 10 years experience in the area of public health nutrition.
 Her research interests include effects of amino acids on health and nutrition in developing countries, improving complementary foods (fortification and bio-fortification) for prevention of malnutrition in children aged 6-24 months, translation of innovative basic and clinical sciences research into applied evidence based community interventions, nutrition and agriculture linkages and the role of nutrition within global agenda and issues related to capacity building.

 Dr. Ghosh has extensive experience working in the Middle East, West Africa and South Asia.
 Prior to joining the INF, she has worked as a Research Fellow at the International Center for Agricultural Research in the Dry Areas in Aleppo, Syria.

 Managing Editor, FNB

-Currently pursuing a PhD at the Friedman School of Nutrition Science and Policy at Tufts University, Corey researches new models to support the poorest farmers while assessing their impact on women, children, and marginalized groups.
-He current work in Far West Nepal studies the diets of households as they gain access to new markets.
+Currently pursuing a PhD at the Friedman School of Nutrition Science and Policy at Tufts University while leading business operations for the Food and Nutrition Bulletin, Corey researches new models to support the poorest farmers while assessing their impact on women, children, and marginalized groups.
+His current work in Far West Nepal studies the diets of households as they gain access to new markets.
 Previously, at the Clinton Global Initiative, Corey was responsible for monitoring, research, and communications around more than 2,000 projects globally and founded and oversaw the Haiti Action Network.
 He was Senior Editor at the Fletcher Forum of World Affairs and served as a Foreign Language Officer at the State Department.
 Corey holds degrees from Harvard University and both the Fletcher School and Friedman School at Tufts.

 Noel W. Solomons, M.D.